Sarai Alamgir: History

 In ancient history, the region participated in the Indus Valley civilization and the Gandhara civilization.
 At a later date, the Battle of the Hydaspes took place nearby, between the armies of Alexander the Great and the Great King Porus.
-In the past, people of influence would build a Sarai, which would be caravan stations and rest houses for travelers.
+In the past, influential people of the region would build a Sarai, which would be caravan stations and rest houses for travelers.
 A typical Sarai would consist of a drinking well, a praying area and a resting place for people.

 The 'Sarai' (rest area) at Sarai Alamgir was founded by the Mughal emperor Aurangzeb because of its strategic location on the Grand Trunk Road and the Jhelum River, and its proximity to Kashmir.
 Over time, Sarai Alamgir developed into a central town for adjoining village populations.

 Sarai Alamgir gained prominence when the King George V Royal Indian Military School was established on 3 March 1922; it was one of four such cadet schools in British India to benefit the sons of members of the Royal Indian Army.
 The college is now known as the Military College Jhelum and is one of the oldest institutions in Pakistan.

+Demographics

+The population of city in 1972 was 2,609 but according to the 2023 Census of Pakistan, the population has risen to 73,967.